mandraga/solarmining/DOCUMENTATION.md

-## Enable node-red on the Vvictron GX
+## Enable MQTT output on the Victron GX

 Install the large version of the firmware on the device.
-And the device will have node-red

 ```
 https://www.youtube.com/watch?v=i_iaciqn_Fg